garden-io/garden/examples/local-tls/README.md

 ## Usage

-Once you've completed the above, you can run deploy example project and the exposed endpoints will be secured with TLS!
+Once you've completed the above, you can run deploy example project and the exposed ingress endpoints will be secured with TLS!

 Deploy the project: